 The Memory LCD-TFT display is shared with the kit's board controller, allowing the board controller application to display useful information when the user application is not using the display.
-The user application always controls ownership of the display with the DISP ENABLE signal:
+The user application always controls ownership of the display with the DISP_ENABLE signal:

-- DISP_ENABLE = LOW: The board controller has control of the display - DISP_ENABLE = HIGH: The user application (MGM13P) has control of the display http://www.sharpmemorylcd.com/1-28-inch-memory-lcd.html
+- DISP_ENABLE = LOW: The board controller has control of the display - DISP ENABLE = HIGH: The user application (BGM220S) has control of the display

-Power to the display is sourced from the target application power domain when the MGM13P controls the display, and from the board controller's power domain when the DISP_ENABLE line is low.
+Power to the display is sourced from the target application power domain when the BGM220S controls the display, and from the board controller's power domain when the DISP_ENABLE line is low.
 Data is clocked in on DISP_SI when DISP_CS is high, and the clock is sent on DISP_SCLK.
 The maximum supported clock speed is 1.1 MHz.

 DISP_EXTCOMIN is the "COM Inversion" line.
 It must be pulsed periodically to prevent static build-up in the display itself.
-Refer to the display application information for details on driving the display:
+Refer to the LS013B7DH03 documentation for more information on driving the display.